Jian: Taoism

 There are several Taoist immortals who are associated with the jian.
 One example is Lü Dongbin.

+Chinese Buddhism

 The bodhisattva Mañjuśrī (Ch: 文殊 Wénshū) is often depicted holding a jian, which is then referred to as the "sword of wisdom".

+Wuxia

 Jian frequently appear in wuxia fiction and films.
 The swords or the techniques used to wield them may be effectively or explicitly supernatural, and the quest for such swords or techniques may be a major plot element.